Child Support

 Excluded financial resources include child support for another child, public assistance, and Supplemental Security Income.

-Our Fairfax child support lawyers ensure that the calculations do not factor in any excluded sources of income for you.
-We also investigate to identify all sources of income for the other parent - some of which you might not know existed.
+Our attorneys make sure that the calculations do not factor in any excluded sources of income for you.
+We also investigate to identify all sources of income for the other parent – some of which you might not know existed.
 Another parent might conceal that they received bonuses or other sources of income.
 If needed, we can use subpoenas and other legal tools to obtain disclosures of income and related evidence.

 Imputing Income